FadousMohannad/FXDeals/README.md

 ## Overview

-This project is a Java application designed to analyze FX deals using MongoDB.
-The application is packaged in a Docker container for ease of deployment and development.
+This project is a Java application designed to submit FX deals using MongoDB.
+The application is packaged in a Docker container for ease of deployment and development. the project was developed as a console application prompting the user in each step and data input

 ## Project Structure